Small interfering RNA: Post-transcriptional gene silencing

-A simplified version of the Ping-Pong Method, involving proteins Aubergine (Aub) and Argonaute-3 (Ago3) cleaving the 3' and 5' ends of piRNA.
+A simplified version of the Ping-Pong mechanism, involving proteins Aubergine (Aub) and Argonaute-3 (Ago3) cleaving the 3' and 5' ends of piRNA.

-Piwi-interacting RNAs are responsible for the silencing of transposons and are not siRNAs.
-PIWI-interacting RNAs (piRNAs) are a recently discovered class of small non-coding RNAs (ncRNAs) with a length of 21-35 nucleotides.
+Piwi-interacting RNAs (piRNAs) are a recently discovered class of small non-coding RNAs (ncRNAs) with a length of 21–35 nucleotides.
 They play a role in gene expression regulation, transposon silencing, and viral infection inhibition.
-Once considered as "dark matter" of ncRNAs, piRNAs emerged as important players in multiple cellular functions in different organisms.
+As stated by Monga and Banerjee in their primary report abstract, "Once considered as 'dark matter' of ncRNAs, piRNAs emerged as important players in multiple cellular functions in different organisms."
+In particular, as of 2019 they were characterised as not being siRNAs and as being responsible for the silencing of transposons.